heroqu/rsync-backup-osx/README.md

 - script should use hard linking to last successful backup of "similar signature" to save space and time
   - there are two ways to do it I know of: ```cp -l``` and ```rsync --link-dest```, I've chosen the first one
 - should be simple to use and setup
-  - use crontab
+  - use root crontab for scheduling
 - Be adjusted to Mac OSX environment which is often filled with outright outdated UNIX utils
   - use fresh GNU utils instead
 - no deletion of older backups
   - no need for me personally yet.
-Simple to do with numbered style of backing up when directories are named bk.0, bk.1, bk.N - just shift dirs by 1 and delete the biggest numbered one.
+    - Would be simple to accomplish with numbered scheme when destination directories are named ```bk.0```, ```bk.1```, ```bk.N``` - just shift dirs by 1 and delete the biggest numbered one.
-  Little more complicated if naming scheme is ```bk.2015-05-29```, ```bk.2015-05-28``` etc. - one can parse suffixes or just rely on creation date.
-Again, I don't need it yet.
+    - Little more complicated if naming scheme is based on time stamping ```bk.2015-05-29```, ```bk.2015-05-28``` etc. In this case one can parse suffixes or just rely on creation date.
+Again, I personally don't need it yet.
-- use of exclude file
+- exclude list usage in to prevent certain directories from archiving.
-- date-time suffix naming scheme:
+- Use time stamp suffix naming scheme:

 ```
 /Volumes/BK_DISK/home_backups/john.2015-05-28_235958